Computer Science A-level - Level 3 - Full-time (North Devon)

 You will also develop the mathematical skills related to the following:

-Boolean algebra, comparison and complexity of algorithms (A-level only), number representations and bases.
+Boolean algebra, comparison and complexity of algorithms, number representations and bases.

 In the first year, you will study: Fundamentals of Programming, Fundamentals of Data Structures, Systematic Approach to Problem Solving, Theory of Computation, Fundamentals of Data Representation, Fundamentals of Computer Systems, Fundamentals of Computer Organisation and Architecture, Consequences of uses of Computing, and Fundamentals of Communication and Networking.